MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Canada/how-to-print-checks.md

   - "fr-ca"
 ---
 # How to: Print Checks
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can use the print check option to manage check payments to vendors or refunds to customers.
+In FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> -->, you can use the print check option to manage check payments to vendors or refunds to customers.
 This option lets you generate electronic payments.

  For more information about check layouts, see [How to: Define Check Layouts](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Canada/how-to-define-check-layouts.md).